IsaacRF/EpicBitmapRenderer/README.md

 </dependency>
 ```

-You can also manually download the library .aar file (.jar + Android dependencies) and javadocs from [EpicBitmapRenderer JCenter repository][1], add files to your project libs folder, and import the library using your IDE or Gradle, adding the following to your module's build.gradle script:
+You can also manually download the library .aar file (.jar + Android dependencies) and javadocs from [EpicBitmapRenderer JCenter repository][jcenterlink], add files to your project libs folder, and import the library using your IDE or Gradle, adding the following to your module's build.gradle script:

 ```groovy
 repositories {